yinonavraham/GriddlerSolverJS/README.md

 # GriddlerSolverJS

 A griddler puzzle solver written in JavaScript.
 This was done as a side project with no real purpose...
 It was just pure fun.
+This project is also referenced from a post in my blog [Orange-Coding](http://orange-coding.blogspot.com): [Griddlers Solver](http://orange-coding.blogspot.com/2014/05/griddlers-solver.html)

 To play, go the [Griddler Solver](https://yinonavraham.github.io/GriddlerSolverJS/griddlers.html) page.